-For investments in Equities -
+Risks associated with investments in Equities -

-- Investors may note that AMC/Fund Manager's investment decisions may not be always profitable, as actual market movements may be at variance with anticipated trends.
-Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
-Different segments of the Indian financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
-The inability of the Scheme to make intended securities purchases due to settlement problems could cause the Scheme to miss certain investment opportunities. - The value of the Schemes' investments, may be affected generally by factors affecting securities markets, such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in policies of the Government, taxation laws or any other appropriate authority policies and other political and economic developments which may have an adverse bearing on individual securities, a specific sector or all sectors including equity and debt markets.
-Consequently, the NAV of the Units of the Schemes may fluctuate and can go up or down.
+- 1. The value of the Schemes' investments, may be affected generally by factors affecting securities markets, such as price and volume volatility in the capital markets, interest rates, currency exchange rates, changes in policies of the Government, taxation laws or any other appropriate authority policies and other political and economic developments which may have an adverse bearing on individual securities, a specific sector or all sectors including equity and debt markets.
+Consequently, the NAV of the Units of the Schemes may fluctuate and can go up or down. - 2.
+Investors may note that AMC/Fund Manager's investment decisions may not be always profitable, as actual market movements may be at variance with anticipated trends.